SConsul/Adversarial_Attacks/README.md

 ![PGD_results2](images/PGD_results2.png)

+## Exploratory Attacks

+Exploratory attacks happen after a model has been trained and is up and running.
+The aim of the attacker is to query the model and hence gain some information so as to train his own model to closely approximate the target model.
+For companies that provide ML-based services, this presents a tradeoff between the secrecy and the "explainibility" of the model.
+That is, for the assurance of proper feature selection, the companies need to disclose some metrics which can explain how the input of a model affects the output.
+However, revealing this information can quite often compromise the secrecy of the model, thus posing a danger to the companies intellectual property.

+Apart from this, if an accurate copy of a model is gotten hold of by an adversary, he can probe his own model for weaknesses and thus infer the same about the target.
+This can reduce the accuracy of the target over time as more and more adversaries get to know about the model's weaknesses.

+The metrics that companies give out for model comprehension often involves some heuristic or a function of the gradient of the output with respect to the input.

+### Problem Model

+We assume in this project that the adversary has access to two kinds of queries :
+1. Membership queries
+2. Gradient queries (The gradient of the output of the model with respect to the input)

+We work on a classifier trained on the MNIST dataset.

+Based on the information obtained in response to the above queries, we train a 2 layer model that would seek to approximate the trained target clasifier.

 ## References

 [1] [Poison Frogs!
 Targeted Clean-Label Poisoning Attacks on Neural Networks” by Shafahi et. al at NeurIPS 2018](https://papers.nips.cc/paper/7849-poison-frogs-targeted-clean-label-poisoning-attacks-on-neural-networks.pdf)